-- a) Students who fail one academic course in one term will normally be placed on academic probation. - Students who fail more than one academic course in a term will normally be suspended. - Students who fail practicum (ie. a student who receives two unsatisfactory reports in any single practicum term) will normally be suspended. - d) If a student is re-admitted to the program after the suspension period and fails one or more courses or receives two more unsatisfactory practicum reports in a single practicum term, the student will normally be dismissed from the program.
+- Students who fail one academic course in one term will normally be placed on academic probation. - Students who fail more than one academic course in a term will normally be suspended. - c) Students who fail practicum (i.e. a student who receives two unsatisfactory reports in any single practicum term) will normally be suspended.

+d) If a student is re-admitted to the program after the suspension period and fails one or more courses or receives two more unsatisfactory practicum reports in a single practicum term, the student will normally be dismissed from the program.

-The procedure for appealing two unsatisfactory practicum reports is given in Section $VI\left(G\right)$ of the Faculty of Education Field Experience Handbook.
+The procedure for appealing two unsatisfactory practicum reports is given in Section VI (G) of the Faculty of Education Field Experience Handbook.

 The procedure for appealing an academic penalty is given in section 3.12.
-A student who is suspended from the B.Ed. program may re-apply to the registrar after a period of one term.
+A student who is suspended from the B.Ed. program may re-apply to the registrar after a period of one year.
 Other regulations in 3.11 may apply.

-6.5 PROFESSIONAL CONDUCT
+6.5 BACHELOR OF EDUCATION PROFESSIONAL CONDUCT